 Keeping plants indoors also helps purify the air you breathe.
-Back in the 80’s, NASA studied the ability of houseplants to clean air, and out of fifty houseplants, they found a majority of them helped filter out common volatile organic compounds (VOCs) like odours and moulds.
+Back in the ’80s, NASA studied the ability of houseplants to clean air, and out of fifty houseplants, they found a majority of them helped filter out common volatile organic compounds (VOCs) like odors and molds.

-Be sure to wipe off dust from the leaves of your plants every week, so that they can properly filter air.
+Be sure to wipe off the dust from the leaves of your plants every week, so that they can properly filter air.
 Make sure to place a few plants in each bedroom.
-NASA recommends between 15-18 air purifying plants for a 1800 square foot home (3).
+NASA recommends between 15-18 air purifying plants for an 1800 square foot home (3).

 Keeping a lavender plant on your bedside table will be sure to lull you into a deep sleep.
-It is the plant with the most well-known sleep-inducing aromas, and is known to slow down heart rate and lower blood pressure and stress levels (5).
-Lavender also decreases rapid-eye movement during sleep and reduces the time it takes to fall asleep (6).
+It is the plant with the most well-known sleep-inducing aromas and is known to slow down the heart rate and lower blood pressure and stress levels (5).
+Lavender also decreases rapid-eye-movement during sleep and reduces the time it takes to fall asleep (6).

 3. Snake Plant